sunho/cse15L-lab1/lab2.md

 # Part 3

 I learned that ucsd has free linux server.
 I also learned about some history of linux commands.
+I also learned how to use basic JUnit testing tool.